-The Estrellas Poker Tour (ESPT) is home to Spain’s biggest and richest poker events, and it’s back for an unmissable fifth season!
-Taking place throughout 2014 in the country’s top poker destinations, Season 5 will bring big-money poker to even more players than ever before.
+The Estrellas Poker Tour (ESPT) is home to Spain’s biggest and richest poker events, and it’s back for an unmissable sixth season!
+Taking place throughout 2015 in the country’s top poker destinations, Season 6 will bring big-money poker to even more players than ever before.

 Keep checking back for more details on upcoming ESPT stops.